 It’s also good to have blankets ready or even an electric blanket just in case your furnace or space heaters stop working.
 You’re not left out in the cold if something goes wrong.

-We hope these tips on how to heat your camper in the winter using various heat sources (i.e., electric space heaters and propane heaters) and insulating have been helpful!
-Camping in the winter can be a great experience as long as you’re prepared for the cold weather.
-So bundle up and enjoy some time outdoors and always remember to stay warm on your next winter camping trip.
+We hope these tips on how to heat your camper in the winter using various heat sources (i.e., electric space heaters and propane heaters) and insulating have been helpful.
+At the very least, warming.